© Luchschen | Dreamstime

 Drink aloe vera juice according to your doctor’s instructions for:

 Aloe vera juice should be refrigerated immediately after purchasing to ensure a long shelf life.

 A study conducted in 2004 showed that aloe vera had a positive effect on patients with active ulcerative colitis.
 Those who took 100 mL of aloe vera gel twice daily for four weeks saw significant improvement in symptoms, and 30 percent saw clinical remission after four weeks.
 There are, however, some important things to remember.
-While aloe vera uses can include constipation relief, it’s not generally recommended because it can cause abdominal cramping or diarrhea, so check with your doctor before using aloe vera to treat your digestive issues.
+While aloe vera uses can include constipation relief, it’s not generally recommended because it can cause abdominal cramping or diarrhea.
+So it’s important to check with your doctor before using aloe vera to treat your digestive issues.

-We’ve learned that aloe vera has healing properties that are beneficial to wounds and burns, but a recent study showed that it can also help heal acne.
-Dermatologists often prescribe topical retinoids to treat mild-to-moderate acne, but in this study, tretinoin cream was combined with aloe vera gel to assess its effectiveness.
+We’ve learned that aloe vera has healing properties that are beneficial to wounds and burns, but a recent study showed that it also may help heal acne.
+Dermatologists often prescribe topical retinoids to treat mild-to-moderate acne, but in this study, researchers combined tretinoin cream with aloe vera gel to assess its effectiveness.
 The combination reduced both inflammation and the number of lesions present on the skin better than a placebo or tretinoin cream alone.
-The combination therapy was also less irritating to the skin.
+The combination therapy also was less irritating to the skin.

 5. It Can Reduce Dental Plaque And Gingivitis